wasimoff/wasimoff/README.md

 ### Containerized Deployment

-This repository includes a multi-stage `Dockerfile`, which compiles the Broker binary in a Go image, compiles the Provider frontend in a NodeJS image, copies both to a barebones container image (`--target wasimoff`) and also prepares another headless provider image using Deno (`--target provider`).
+This repository includes a multi-stage `Dockerfile`, which compiles the Broker binary in a Go image, compiles the Provider frontend in a NodeJS image, copies both to a barebones container image (`--target broker`) and also prepares another headless provider image using Deno (`--target provider`).
 These containers are [built automatically in a GitHub action](https://github.com/wasimoff/wasimoff/actions) and published as:

 * [`ghcr.io/wasimoff/broker`](https://github.com/wasimoff/wasimoff/pkgs/container/broker)
 * [`ghcr.io/wasimoff/provider`](https://github.com/wasimoff/wasimoff/pkgs/container/provider)